A geometric description of the Atiyah-Hirzebruch spectral sequence for B-bordism: The Postnikov tower of a B-bordism theory

-In other words we proved: \begin{thm} For a $CW$ complex $X$, the filtration in singular homology given by the AHSS agrees with the filtration given by all classes in homology that are represented by maps from stratifolds with singular part of dimension at most $p-r-2$.\end{thm} \begin{rem} We will prove later (corollary \ref{cor:The-filtrations-given}) that both filtration agree with the filtration induced by the images of
+When $q=0$, we have that When $r\geq2$, this is equal to Assume that $\Omega^{B}_{0} \cong \mathbb{Z}$ so $SH^{B}_{p}(X) \cong H_{p}(X;\mathbb{Z})$, which is often the case, then we conclude: \begin{corollary} For a $CW$ complex $X$, the filtration in singular homology given by the AHSS for B-bordism agrees with the filtration given by all classes in homology that are represented by maps from B-stratifolds with singular part of dimension at most $p-r-2$.\end{corollary}

-\end{rem} The differential in this description is easily described.
-For an element $\alpha$ in $d(\alpha)$ lies in